juancarlospaco/nimbug/README.md

 # Privacy

-NimBug does not include any path of your personal folders, and you can see the results on the browser anyway, so use it and dont worry, no one will know about your `~/Hentai-Downloader/` ;P
+NimBug does not include any path of your personal folders, and you can see the results on the browser anyway.

 # FAQ